-2. Are there relative strengths and challenges in specific domains of quality?
+Are there relative strengths and challenges in specific domains of quality?

 A repeated-measures MANOVA was conducted to compare the APERS weighted mean differences among domains.
-Overall, there were significant between-domain differences, F (9,531) = 93.2, p < .001.
-Post-hoc t-tests showed that the Environment, Family Participation, and Climate domains were significantly higher than the minimally adequate domains (Teaming and Instruction, p < .001; See Supplement 1) and the below minimally adequate domains (Social, Functional Behavior, Assessment, Independence, and Communication, p < .001).
+Overall, there were significant between-domain differences, F(9, 531) = 93.2, p < 0.001.
+Post hoc t-tests showed that the Environment, Family Participation, and Climate domains were significantly higher than the minimally adequate domains (Teaming and Instruction, p < 0.001; see Supplemental material 1) and the below minimally adequate domains (Social, Functional Behavior, Independence, Assessment, and Communication, p < 0.001).
 The Teaming and Instruction domains were significantly higher than the below minimally adequate domains.

-3. Are there differences between standard diploma and modified programs in overall quality and on specific domains of quality?
+Are there differences between standard diploma and modified programs in overall quality and on specific domains of quality?

-In order to determine if there were differences in program quality for the standard diploma and modified diploma programs, hierarchical linear models were conducted to examine the effect of program type on APERS-MHS scores (See Figure 2).
+In order to determine if there were differences in program quality for the standard diploma and modified diploma programs, HLMs were conducted to examine the effect of program type on APERS-MHS scores (see Figure 2).
 The mean item rating for the total APERS was not significantly different for the standard diploma and modified diploma programs.
-To examine the differences in mean item ratings for domains, a Bonferroni adjusted alpha of p <.005 (.05/10 domains) was used.
+To examine the differences in mean item ratings for domains, a Bonferroni adjusted alpha of p < 0.005

+(0.05/10 domains) was used.
 Table 2 lists the significance levels and effect sizes.
-Of all the domains, only the Transition Composite revealed a significant effect, $\beta = .36$ , SE = .08, t(46) = 4.44, p <.001, ES=.58.
+Of all the domains, only the Transition Composite revealed a significant effect, β =0.36, SE=0.08, t(46)=4.44, p<0.001, ES=0.58.
 Both programs had mean item ratings below the minimal quality items rating criterion of 3.0, but the mean item rating for the diploma program was significantly lower than the modified program.
-Teaming ( $\beta =.22$ , SE = .08, t(46) = 2.88, p = .006.
-ES=.40) was trending toward significance, with higher mean item ratings occurring for the modified diploma program Also, the Family Participation and Assessment domains had modest effect sizes, with differences favoring the modified diploma program, but their alpha levels did not reach the adjusted level of significance.
+Teaming $(\beta = 0.22,$ SE = 0.08, t(46) = 2.88, p = 0.006.
+ES = 0.40) was trending toward significance, with higher mean item ratings occurring for the modified diploma program Also, the Family Participation and Assessment domains had modest effect sizes, with differences favoring the modified diploma program, but their alpha levels did not reach the adjusted level of significance.